After Midnight (1927 film)

 After Midnight is a 1927 American silent drama film written and directed by Monta Bell.
-The film stars Norma Shearer and Gwen Lee.
-A copy of After Midnight is housed at the Cinémathèque Française.
+The film stars are Norma Shearer and Gwen Lee.
+A copy of After Midnight is housed in the Cinémathèque Française.

 Synopsis

 A story of New York's nightlife: Mary (Norma Shearer) is a cabaret hostess with a heart of gold and her sister Maizie (Gwen Lee) is a gold-digger with no heart.